fosskers/aura/DESIGN.md

     - Finally there would be a configuration file for Aura.
     - The ability to "turn off" plugins.
 Installed ones, if not added to `AuraConf.hs` wouldn't run.
+    - Operations would be guaranteed to run through the Aura Monad (where appropriate).
   - **CONS**
     - `aura --recompile` wouldn't work without all the Haskell dependencies.
       Users of the pre-built version wouldn't be able to do any configuration.